 Let's Meet John

-John isn't passionate about much.
+John isn't particularly passionate about academic research.
 He plays video games, hangs out with friends, and has absolutely no desire to write his Extended Essay.
 He's already planning to get an AI to do it the night before his first draft is due.

 John takes Maths AI HL and Psychology HL.
-One Sunday, he was debating with friends about whether they would have voted for Trump or Harris in the 2024 US elections.
-He noticed patterns — and decided to explore voter psychology.
+One Sunday, he was debating with his friends about whether they would have voted for Trump or Harris in the 2024 US elections.
+He noticed patterns in how different people reasoned through their vote — and got curious.
+Could voter psychology be predicted?
+Could you quantify the influence of social media on the way his friends thought about politics?

-He wondered if he could draw conclusions between voter psychology using probability and statistics.
-Then he saw that the 2024 elections were heavily influenced by social media.
-He wondered to what extent his friends were influenced by online commentators.
+He wondered if he could draw statistical conclusions between social media sentiment and voter behaviour.
+He noticed that the 2024 elections were heavily influenced by online commentators — and he started asking: to what extent were his friends's political opinions actually theirs?

 John's Final Research Question